 Irish Travellers and Romany Gypsies

-How many Gypsies and Travellers are there in Britain?
+Number of Gypsies and Travellers in Britain

 Other academic estimates of the combined Gypsy, Irish Traveller and other Traveller population range from 120,000 to 300,000.
 Ethnic monitoring data of the Gypsy Traveller population is rarely collected by key service providers in health, employment, planning and criminal justice.